 The situation is often difficult and experts frequently disagree.
 A careful decision needs to be made usually in conjunction with consultants in radiotherapy and urology.
+You will often be given these choices and asked to make a decision based on the pros and cons of each treatment that you hear about.

 Part of the problem is that early prostate cancer grows slowly and so treatments are for problems that will often not present for several years.
 Having said that, the opportunity for curative treatment is available only when cancer is confined to the prostate and has not spread elsewhere.

-What is active monitoring?
+What is active monitoring or active surveillance?

 The prostate cancer is monitored to determine whether it is progressing or not.
-The implication is that if the prostate appears to be growing and is at risk of causing problems, then a treatment option will be undertaken.
-To do this, the tumour should be of loss risk of progression anyway.
+The implication is that if the prostate cancer appears to be growing and is at risk of causing problems, then a treatment option will then be undertaken without losing the window of cure.
+To do this, the tumour should be of low risk of progression to start with.
 There are no universally accepted criteria for this and a discussion is necessary with an experienced prostate cancer doctor.
-In patients less than 70 years of age in good health, few doctors would recommend active monitoring especially if the cancer was detected because of urinary symptoms, the Gleason score was 7 or more, or if the PSA was 15 ng/ml or more, or if both sides of the prostate contained cancer (stage T2b or higher).
+In patients less than 70 years of age in good health, few doctors would recommend active monitoring if the cancer has a Gleason score 7 or more, or if there was stage T3a or more or a very high PSA in small or medium sized prostate gland.
 If these conditions do not apply, then active monitoring may be appropriate.

 Active monitoring involves regularly measuring the PSA and seeing how it changes.
-Some people perform prostate examinations regularly and repeat prostate biopsies annually.
-The idea is to look for evidence that the disease is advancing.
-Provided it does not advance too far, curative treatment might still be possible or not be necessary!
-This is becoming a more acceptable way to manage people with prostate cancer.
-Probably the best strategy is to incorporate all pieces of information regarding the disease and your overall health.
+Some people perform prostate examinations regularly and repeat prostate biopsies every 1-2 years.
+Recently, with the adoption of specialist MRI scans for diagnosing prostate cancer, repeat MRI scans can be used with biopsy only if the scan shows changes.
+The idea is to look for evidence that the disease is changing for the worse.
+Provided it does not, curative treatment is usually not be necessary.
+This is becoming a more acceptable way to manage people with low risk and some small medium risk prostate cancers.
+Probably the best strategy is to incorporate all pieces of information regarding the disease and your overall health to make the ultimate decision about what is right for you.

-It is possible to calculate the rate at which PSA changes.
-The faster the PSA increases, the more likely it will be a problem.
-More than 2 ng/ml in the year per year is thought to be serious.
-The slower the PSA doubles, the less likely the tumour will affect the individual with it.
-Conversely, the faster the PSA doubles, the more likely the prostate cancer will cause problems.
-Men with low grade cancer rarely develop problems until the PSA is greater than 50 ng/ml.
-If the cancer is high grade, a long or slow PSA doubling time is unreliable although a short doubling time indicates treatment is probably necessary.

 The advantage of this option is that the prostate is preserved and the side-effects of treatment are avoided.
-The disadvantages are that the opportunity for curative treatment might be missed and that our ability to make an accurate estimate of whether a cancer is 'safe' or not is not reliable enough on an individual person basis.
+The disadvantages are that the opportunity for curative treatment might be missed although this is rare.

-Even older men may benefit from intervention, based on recent evidence (Wong 2006 JAMA)
+Age is not a contraindication to active surveillance or treatment.
+Older men may benefit from treatment early depending on their fitness levels and any other medical problems they might have.

 What is a radical prostatectomy?

 A radical prostatectomy is the operation to remove the prostate.
 At the same time the seminal vesicles, which are attached to the prostate, are removed occasionally with the lymph nodes, which are specialised tissue to which the prostate drains.
-This procedure can be performed by an incision through the lower belly or by key hole techniques ('laparoscopic' or 'endoscopic' or 'robotic').
+This procedure can be performed by an incision through the lower belly or by key hole techniques ('laparoscopic' or 'robotic').
 The advantages are: